-1997 and Music.
 1997, Alternative, Alternative Dance, Alternative Hip Hop, Alternative Pop, Alternative Rock, Contemporary R and B, Electronic, Hip Hop, Music, Pop, and Trip Hop.

 I love genre-bending.
 A number of my most favourite bands are bands that can play a wide variety of genres well, and make these genres sound like their own (or, alternatively, convince you they are an entirely different band).
 So I should like this.
 I should like this even though it is based in music I don’t personally love (electronic, hip hop).
 Read More